microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ### LED Bar Graph Output - Required Parts *(optional)*

-* LED Bar Graph display with 10 segments
+* LED Bar Graph display with 10 segments (In this example, LTA-1000HR)
 * 10 resistors for current limiting the LED display.
+  * For this example, 470 ohm resistors were used at an operating voltage of 5V.

 Note: Value of the resistor depends on the desired brightness, wavelength, and operating voltage.